 - Better understand concepts through pictures or interactive elements available in the Gallery

 - See digital content – teachers can enlarge font sizes and images to help students with visual impairments see the content

 The SMART Response system helps students with special needs

 - Easily input their responses using simple handheld remotes (or clickers) with large, colorful buttons and symbols

 - Participate in lessons regardless of reading level or degree of fine motor development – the remotes meet universal design for learning standards

 - Stay involved in lessons by using the remote's raised symbols and large buttons – especially important for students with visual impairments

-The SMART Table interactive learning centre helps students with additional learning needs to
+The SMART Table interactive learning center helps students with special needs

 - Engage in lessons by learning in the same ways in which they play